manoja328/voc_detection/README.md

 ```
 Put your dataset inside datasets/ folder.

 This uses precomputed edgeboxes ( or any other method) as region proposals.
+You can change few lines in the train.py
+to use faster RCNN's RPN generator instead of edgeboxes or  different backbone.